dral3x/SPChart/README.md

 A simple yet beautifully animated chart library, used in [Spreaker](http://itunes.apple.com/app/id388449677) for iPhone app.
 It is a fork of [PNChart](https://github.com/kevinzhow/PNChart) with a much cleaner and uniform code and more nice features built-in.

+In the repository, there is a demo app you can use to see and test specific customizations you would like you have.
+Have fun with it!

 If you **found a bug** or **have a feature request**, please open an issue.
 If you **want to contribute**, submit a pull request.